Rebellion: Recruitment

 Kalyvas' key insight is that the central vs periphery dynamic is fundamental in political conflicts.
 Any individual actor, Kalyvas posits, enters into a calculated alliance with the collective.
 Rebellions thus cannot be analyzed in molar categories, nor should we assume that individuals are automatically in line with the rest of the actors simply by virtue of ideological, religious, ethnic, or class cleavage.
 The agency is located both within the collective and in the individual, in the universal and the local.
 Kalyvas writes: "Alliance entails a transaction between supralocal and local actors, whereby the former supply the later with external muscle, thus allowing them to win decisive local advantage, in exchange the former rely on local conflicts to recruit and motivate supporters and obtain local control, resources, and information- even when their ideological agenda is opposed to localism".
 Individuals will thus aim to use the rebellion in order to gain some sort of local advantage, while the collective actors will aim to gain power.
 Violence is a mean as opposed to a goal, according to Kalyvas.

 The greater takeaway from this central/local analytical lens is that violence is not an anarchic tactic or a manipulation by an ideology, but a conversation between the two.
 Rebellions are "concatenations of multiple and often disparate local cleavages, more or less loosely arranged around the master cleavage".
 Any pre-conceived explanation or theory of a conflict must not be placated on a situation, lest one will construct a reality that adapts itself to his pre-conceived idea.
 Kalyvas thus argues that political conflict is not always political in the sense that they cannot be reduced to a certain discourse, decisions, or ideologies from the "center" of collective action.
 Instead, the focus must be on "local cleavages and intracommunity dynamics".
 Furthermore, rebellion is not "a mere mechanism that opens up the floodgates to random and anarchical private violence".
 Rather, it is the result of a careful and precarious alliance between local motivations and collective vectors to help the individual cause.

+Rebel governance

+Rebel governance is the development of institutions, rules and norms by rebel groups with an intent to regulate civilians' social, economic and political life, usually in areas under the territorial control of the rebel groups.
+Rebel governance may include systems of taxation, regulations on social conduct, judicial systems, and public goods provision.

+Peace agreements

+One third of rebel leaders who sign peace agreements with the state experience exile, imprisonment, or unnatural death while two thirds go into regular politics or pursue further rebellion.